Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Timing performance

 \subsection{Calibration}

-The time calibration involved correction of the time-walk effect and the optimization of the leading-edge threshold.
-The time-walk effect was calibrated using the correlation between the leading-edge time and the charge measured in the low-gain channel (the TOT in the high-gain channel) for the 2024 (2023) data, as shown in \figref{fig:ChargeTimeCorrelation} (\figref{fig:TOTTimeCorrelation}).
-Note here that the 2023 beam-test data were read out only at high-gain, as mentioned in \secref{sec:ReadOutElectronics}.
-The leading-edge threshold (and the TOT for the 2023 data) was scanned to determine the optimal time resolution (as shown in \figref{fig:thresholdOptimization2024} and \figref{fig:thresholdOptimization2023}).
+Time calibration involved correcting the time-walk effect and optimizing the leading-edge threshold.
+The time-walk effect was calibrated using the correlation between the leading-edge time and the pulse charge; specifically, we used the charge measured in the low-gain channel for the 2024 data (\figref{fig:ChargeTimeCorrelation}) and the ToT in the high-gain channel for the 2023 data (\figref{fig:ToTTimeCorrelation}).
+As noted in \secref{sec:ReadOutElectronics}, the 2023 beam-test data were recorded only with high-gain settings.
+The leading-edge threshold (and the ToT threshold for the 2023 data) was scanned to determine the optimal time resolution, as shown in \figref{fig:thresholdOptimization2024} and \figref{fig:thresholdOptimization2023}.